jaalto/project--shell-script-performance-and-portability/README.md

 > intended for wide portability across
 > different servers and Linux
 > distributions.
 In this document zsh is
-> not considered fro shell shell
+> not considered for shell shell
 > scripting.

 In Linux-like systems, for well-rounded